 Natural horsemanship is a philosophy of understanding horses based on the horse's instincts and methods of communicating.
 It comes with the discernment that horses do not learn through force, fear or intimidation, but rather through communication, understanding, and psychology.
 This philosophy allows you to solve problems and bring out the best in your horse.
 Natural horsemanship emphasizes groundwork to establish boundaries and set up communication with the horse before mounting up and riding off into the sunset.

 Natural horsemanship teaches you to know horses mentally, emotionally, and physically.
 Over time, it advances your horse behavior knowledge and training skills, allowing you to solve problems both on the ground and in the saddle in any situation at any time.

 Natural horsemanship is for the western and the English rider, all disciplines, from beginner to advanced.

 What does it take to become a Horseman?

 Time, dedication, and sweat are what it takes.
 You should look forward to 2-4 years to learn the foundation.
 By foundation, I mean the necessary horsemanship skills you need to know before considering a specialization.
 I.e., jumping, western pleasure, endurance riding, roping, or any other equine sport.

 The timetable depends not only on natural talent and skill but also on how often you can make yourself available for lessons with the horse and study time without the horse.
 Your success depends on how much heart and desire are in you, and of course, the natural course of life can affect it too.

-True horsemanship requires a special kind of person; do you or your child have what it takes?
+True horsemanship requires a special kind of person; do you have what it takes?

 Don't hesitate to reach out and start the conversation with me about what it takes to get started at Equal Partners Horsemanship Academy today!
 210-488-3647